sanatanisher01/DBMS-CS-KD/README.md

 4. Configure the database:
    - Create a MySQL database named `sportsphere`
-   - Update the database credentials in `sportsphere/settings.py` if needed (default: username=root, password=Shiva)
+   - Update the database credentials in `sportsphere/settings.py`

 5. Run migrations:
    ```